rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Click 'Next Hop'.
 Some of the inputs may actually already be what you want them to be but, if not, please go through the 'Subscription', 'Resource group', 'Virtual machine', 'Network interface', and 'Source IP address' inputs in that order.
 Each step should go *down a level* to get to the IP address of the VM that you're working with.

 Lastly, choose a destination IP address and click 'Next hop'.
 I have chosen Google's first DNS Service endpoint (8.8.8.8 with the second being 8.8.4.4).
-This should route via *Internet* because I haven't applied any UDR to the Subnet that will cause a different forwarding policy to the default.
+This should route via *Internet* because I/you haven't applied any UDR to the Subnet that will cause a different forwarding policy to the default.

 Here's my output: